csswebgirl/RPG-Maker-MV-Plugins/README.md

 ![Plugin Listing](https://lh3.googleusercontent.com/HIFWJ_0fCg0vFHA-hvoQ6yklR6uLGfhmQPZrRdiVQ1FeKkgb24Km5-K5VQwNC3JO_gIstuhyePu_UxTKBmH7-cb2IDHGZo4CTRFLmn3-ZhqPdGXXGvfEeYQNJJFVcuWZqLYwk5nl_A=w2400)

 ## Reporting Bugs / Issues

 If you find any bugs or issues with any plugin, please contact me [via email](mailto:csswebgirl@gmail.com).

+## Terms of use for non-commercial and commercial:

+* Free to use and modify.
+* Do not claim the Plugins as your own.
+* Header from Plugins are not to be removed.
+* Plugins can be edited/modified but can not be claimed as your own.
+* Credit is not required, but would be appreciated.
+* Compatibility patches must be aprroved of first.
+* Any additional terms in Plugin must be followed.

+All plugins are free to use for free and commercial games as of March 1st, 2020.